 Castro Marim is one of the places you can’t forget to include in your Algarve itinerary.

 There are several points of interest in this Algarve town.
-You can start with a visit to the castle of Castro Marim, built some time after the conquest of this location from the Moorish and from where you can enjoy the views over the town, the Guadiana river and Spain.
+You can start with a visit to the castle of Castro Marim, built some time after the conquest of this location from the Moors and from where you can enjoy the views over the town, the Guadiana river and Spain.

 We must point out the Castro Marim and Vila Real de Santo António Marshland Natural Reserve.
 Mainly composed of wetlands, it is on this marsh that you’ll find some of the oldest salt pans in Portugal, dating back to the 8th century BC.